 He fought pro-fascist villains, tracked down heinous criminals, and foiled the dastardly plans of anti-communist dissidents.
-With his stern, chiseled face peering out from under a green and red police officer's cap, Major Zeman was communist Czechoslovakia's answer to James Bond.
-In the 1970s and 1980s, millions of Czechs and Slovaks watched him defend law […]
+With his stern, chiseled face peering out from under a green and red police officer’s cap, Major Zeman was communist Czechoslovakia’s answer to James Bond.
+In the 1970s and 1980s, millions of Czechs and Slovaks watched him defend law and order in their socialist […]

 You have reached a premium content area of Transitions.
 To read this entire article please login if you are already a Transitions subscriber.